Doosan Encyclopedia

 Doosan Encyclopedia is a Korean-language encyclopedia published by Doosan Donga.
 The encyclopedia is based on the Dong-A Color Encyclopedia, which comprises 30 volumes and began to be published in 1982 by Dong-A Publishing.
 Dong-A Publishing was merged into Doosan Donga, a subsidiary of Doosan Group, in February 1985.
 The Doosan Encyclopedia is a major encyclopedia in South Korea.

 Digital edition

 EnCyber

 The online version of the Doosan Encyclopedia was named EnCyber, which is a blend of two English words: Encyclopedia and Cyber.
 The company has stated that, with the trademark, it aims to become a center of living knowledge.
 EnCyber provides free content to readers via South Korean portals such as Naver.
 Naver has risen to the top position in the search engine market of South Korea partially because of the popularity of EnCyber encyclopedia.
 When Naver exclusively contracted Doosan Doonga in 2003, the former paid multi billion won to the latter in royalties.
+That service ended in August 2025.

-The articles in the EnCyber encyclopedia aim to educate readers in every age group.
-It is regarded as a major encyclopedia in South Korea.
+In early 2000s, EnCyber was regarded as a major encyclopedia in South Korea.
 As of 2009, EnCyber was the biggest online encyclopedia of South Korea.